john-cd/rust_howto/src/categories/asynchronous/__tokio2.md

 [LocalSet][c-tokio::task::LocalSet]⮳

-In some cases, it is necessary to run one or more futures that do not implement Send and thus are unsafe to send between threads.
-In these cases, a local task set may be used to schedule one or more !Send futures to run together on the same thread.
+In some cases, it is necessary to run one or more futures that do not implement Send{{hi:Send}} and thus are unsafe to send between threads.
+In these cases, a local task set may be used to schedule one or more `!Send` futures to run together on the same thread.

 ```rust
 {{#include ../../../deps/tests/tokio22.rs}}